sgajbi/portfolio-analytics-system/README.md

 ### Read API (`query-service` @ `http://localhost:8001`)

   * `GET /portfolios/{portfolio_id}/positions`: Retrieves the latest position for each security held in a portfolio.
+  * `GET /portfolios/{portfolio_id}/transactions`: Retrieves a paginated list of transactions, each with its associated cashflow if one exists.
   * `GET /health`: Health check for the service.

 -----